Skip to content

 • SDN: Simulates room reverberation using the Scattering Delay Networks method.

-• ISM: Simulates room reverberation using the Image Source Method (under development).
+• ISM: Simulates room reverberation using the Image Source Method.

-• Bilateral Filters: They perform filtering on binaural signals.
+• Bilateral Filter Models: They perform filtering on binaural signals.

-• SOS Filters: Generic module to perform binaural filtering based on second-order sections, enabling the simulation of devices such as ear protection devices of headphone compensations.
+• Bilateral-SOS Filter Model: Generic module to perform binaural filtering based on second-order sections, enabling the simulation of devices such as ear protection devices.
+The SOS coeficients are loaded from SOFA file via a dedicated service module (see SOS Coeficients Service Module).

 • Non-linear filters: support advanced models such as hearing loss simulation (under development).